 If you wish to store more than the above quantities the following fees apply:

 If you intend to sell fireworks outside the restricted dates listed below, you will also need an all year round licence.

 - On the 1st day of the Chinese New Year and the 3 days immediately preceding it

 - On the day of Diwali and the 3 days immediately preceding it

 Before submitting your application, please make sure you have:

-- read the guidance on the application form (pages 5 and 6 in particular)
+- read the guidance on the application form

 - enclosed the correct fee (cheques made payable to East Sussex County Council, payment can also be made by card)